VictoriaDeery/post-install-config/README.md

 </p>
 <p>
 7. To configure Help Topics: Admin Panel -> Manage -> Help Topics -> Add New Help Topic Help Topics are the category options for ticket creators to choose as the topic of their tickets.
-For example add "Business Critical Outage" and select "report a problem" for the parent topic and select the orange button "Add topic"
+For example add "Business Critical Outage" and select "report a problem" for the parent topic and select the orange button "Add topic."
+Another Help topic you can add would be "Personal Computer Issues" (report a problem), "Equipment Request" (General Inquiry), "Password Reset" (report a problem), and "Other" (General Inquiry)
 </p>
 <br />
 </p>